hylo-lang/specification/spec.md

 1. An *entity* is an object, projection, function, subscript, property, trait, type, namespace, or module.

 2. A *name* denotes an entity.
-A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or an method implementation introducer.
+A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or a method implementation introducer.
 A name that is only composed of a stem identifier is called a *bare name*.
 A name that contains labels is called a *function name*.
 A name that contains an operator notation is called an *operator name*.
 An operator name may not have argument labels.
 A name, function name, or operator name that contains a method implementation introducer is called a *method name*.
 Every name is introduced by a __decl__.

 3. (Example) `foo` and `+` are bare names. `foo(bar:ham:)` is a function name. `infix+` is an operator name. `foo.let` and `foo(bar:ham:).let`. are method names.

 4. An __identifier-expr__ is said to be a *use* of the name that it denotes.
 An expression is said to be a use of the all the uses of its sub-expressions.

 5. A *binding* is a name that denotes an object or a projection.
-The value of a binding is the denoted object or the value of the denoted projection.
-The value of a binding may be mutable or immutable.
+The value of a binding is the object denoted by that binding or the value of the projection denoted by that binding.
+A binding may be mutable or immutable.
 A mutable binding can modify its value; an immutable binding cannot.
-A binding is *dead* at a given program point if it denotes an object that has escaped.
-A mutable binding can be *resurrected* by consuming an object; an immutable binding cannot.
+A binding is *dead* at a given program point if it denotes an object that has escaped, or if there are no uses of it at that program point and any other program point reachable from there.
+A mutable binding can be *resurrected* by reassigning it to an object; an immutable binding cannot.

 ## Scopes and declaration spaces